john-overton/yet-another-wiki-demo/data/docs/Welcome.md

 ## Pricing That Makes Sense 💖

 * Free for personal use (hobby projects need love too)
-* Paid plans for teams (with unlimited users because we're not monsters)
+* Paid license for teams (with unlimited users because we're not monsters)
-* Reusable licenses (move them around like furniture)
+* <u>No subscriptions</u> (your license lasts forever regardless of updates and new features added)
 * Built-in user management (no PhD required)

 ## Who Is This For? 👋